-Each party generally must bear the incurred expenses (eg, bailiff's fees and fees for an expert opinion) as defined in section 695 of the French Civil Process Order (CPC).
+Each party generally must bear the incurred expenses (bailiff's fees and fees for an expert opinion) as defined in section 695 of the Civil Process Order (CPC).
 However, the judge may decide to oblige the other party to bear these costs.

-These expenses are solely those incurred in connection with the services of the judicial institutions and do not include all the costs incurred during the proceedings (eg, lawyer's fees, travelling expenses).
-The legislator relies on the equitable discretion of the judge (section 700 of the CPC) to determine the party that has to cover these costs.
-Since such discretion is variable, the judge may decide that the winning party must partly bear the extrajudicial costs of the losing party (or the other way round), or that each party has to bear the expenses it incurred in connection with the proceedings.
+These expenses are solely those incurred in connection with the services of the judicial institutions and do not include all the costs incurred during the proceedings (lawyer's fees, travelling expenses).
+The legislator relies on the equitable discretion of the judge (section 700 of the CPC) to determine the party that must cover these costs.